adampgiles/CI_PP1_PYG/README.md

 2. As a returning user, I want to see contact information for the park so I know where I can direct any queries or issues.
 3. As a returning user, I want to see information on the check-in times.
 4. As a returning user, I want to see information on the check-out times.

+#### Site Owner
+1. As the site owner, I want users to see information of how to book a lodge stay.
+2. As the site owner, I want users to see information of the park's location.
+3. As the site owner, I want users to have information on how to contact us.
+4. As the site owner, I want the website to be responsive so user's can browse on desktop and mobile devices.
+5. As the site owner, I want users to be able to navigate back to the website's home page if they encounter a page which does not exist.